 Evidence-based therapy refers to therapy options that are backed up by scientific studies.
 As you progress through treatment, your needs should be reassessed every week, to adapt to new and developing needs.
 If you have become physically dependent on Seconal or any other CNS depressant, you will most likely begin with medical detox.
 Detox is a process that involves treating, managing, or avoiding symptoms that come from withdrawal.
 You will be cared for by medical professionals for 24 hours a day for about a week.

 After detox, you may continue on to another level of care, depending on your needs.
 If you still have ongoing health or psychological concerns after detox, you may need inpatient services.
-This allows for more time under 24-hour medical of clinical monitoring to help avoid any serious complications.
-Residential programs also provide 24-hour clinical services, and it’s ideal for anyone who doesn’t have an advantageous recovery environment at home.
+This allows for more time under 24-hour medical, as well as clinical to help avoid any serious complications.
+Residential programs also provide 24-hour care and supervision, and it’s ideal for anyone who doesn’t have an advantageous recovery environment at home.

 Addiction treatment involves a variety of therapy options, including individual, group, and family therapy.
 You will most likely go through some type of behavioral therapy, especially the most common addiction therapy options such as cognitive behavioral therapy (CBT).
 CBT is useful for helping clients identify triggers, increase self-efficacy, and develop relapse prevention strategies.

 Seconal is a member of a class of drugs that has been largely outmoded because of its potential danger.
 Barbiturates were replaced by benzodiazepines in the 1960s and 1970s because of their overdose, side effects, and dependence potential.
 Seconal can cause dizziness, confusion, agitation, anxiety, nausea, vomiting, and nightmares.
 If you use it for recreational purposes, you increase your risk of a potentially fatal overdose, which can cause respiratory depression to the point of oxygen deprivation.